AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

 /// Loads by column and stores by row.
 /// Performs better on loading with L1-cache enabled.
+///
+/// Xi:
+/// Suppose loading and storing are equally expensive.
+/// NaiveRow, Load-by-row and store-by-column:
+///     Loading is colaesced, no extra overhead.
+///     Storing is strided, full extra overhead.
+/// NaiveCol, Load-by-column and store-by-row:
+///     Loading is strided, (in concept) full extra overhead,
+///         BUT previous loads brings into L1 cache the data needed for succeeding loads,
+///         (all warps in one thread block reside on one unique SM,
+///         and share the same on-chip L1-cache/shared-memory block),
+///         thus sub-full extra overhead;
+///     Storing is colaesced, no extra overhead.
+/// Overall:
+///     NaiveCol performs better, as it utilizes L1-caching for strided mem operations
+///     (which is available to loads, so it's better to make loads strided and stores coalesced.)
+///
+/// Textbook:
 /// While the reads performed by column will be uncoalesced
 /// (hence bandwidth will be wasted on bytes that were not requested),
 /// bringing those extra bytes into the L1 cache means that